The Devil's Novice: Plot summary

 Isouda visits Meriet at his room in Saint Giles.
 She rejoins Cadfael to return to the Abbey, discussing how to undercut Meriet's false confession. "'Girl,' said Cadfael, breathing in deeply, 'you terrify me like an act of God.
 And I do believe you will pull down the thunderbolt.'"
 Isouda and Roswitha make final preparations for the wedding next day.
 Isouda chances on an antique brooch in Roswitha's possession.
 Isouda saw the same one on Clemence's cloak at Aspley Manor.
 She meets Cadfael to report her thunderbolt to him; he realises the importance of the brooch being intact, unburnt.
 She arranges for two horses to bring Brother Mark and Meriet to the Abbey, to witness his brother's marriage.

 Isouda puts the brooch on Roswitha's cloak.
 After the couple are married, they walk out into the gateway.
-Canon Eluard instantly recognises the brooch as a gift from the Bishop to his late clerk.
+Canon Eluard instantly recognises the brooch as a gift from the bishop to his late clerk.
 When he asks where Roswitha got it, she lies, a lie that Leoric challenges publicly.
 She admits that her brother Janyn gave it to her.
 Janyn has already fled the Abbey on one of Isouda's horses.
 As Beringar prepares to pursue him, a messenger from King Stephen arrives, ordering the local knight-service to muster immediately; the two Earls of Chester and Lincoln have declared their independence from either side in the civil war and have set up their own kingdom in the north, taking Lincoln Castle.
 Nigel has fled the grounds, taking Isouda's other horse.

 Beringar's sergeants pursue them.
 In the woods near Stafford, Nigel catches up with Janyn, whose horse has been lamed.
 Nigel offers to carry them both on his horse.
 Janyn stabs Nigel, steals his horse and rides on.
 The Sheriff's men come upon Nigel ten minutes later and return him to the Abbey.
 Nigel and Janyn were offered castles and commands by William of Rumare on their summer visit to the northern manor.
 Clemence shared his mission with these distant relations.
 Clemence would have stumbled on a meeting of the Earls and their allies.
 Nigel proposed to send word ahead, but Janyn shot Clemence down in the forest.
 When Nigel learned this, he went to the forest to bury the body.
-Meriet discovered him, and heard their father's hounds approaching.
+Meriet discovered him, and he heard their father's hounds approaching.
 He told his brother to run, knowing that Leoric would be heartbroken if Nigel were blamed, but unaffected if Meriet was.